 From time immemorial, with records of rock art dating back some 14,000 years; the Modoc were a culturally detached and unique band.
 Occasionally they formed war parties to drive out unwelcome visitors or raid neighboring tribes.
 The Modoc were hunters, fishermen, and gatherers who followed the seasons and managed the landscape for food and developed products to be used with their keen sense of economic trade.
 The arrival of the white European Americans in the early 19th century changed their lives forever.

 The intrusion of exploring fur traders, and then Euro-American settlers, into the Pacific Northwest had a variety of social and economic effects on the Native populations.
 The Modoc bartered with fur traders for guns and horses, which became necessary to remain competitive with neighboring tribes.
-But eventually the traders and the prospectors gave way to farmers and ranchers who initially enjoyed the company of the Nation, but later settlement and individuals focused on seizing land for profit had little regard for the Native inhabitants.
+But eventually the traders and the prospectors gave way to farmers and ranchers who initially enjoyed the company of the tribe, but later settlement and individuals focused on seizing land for profit had little regard for the Native inhabitants.
 These new American invaders traveled west by way of the Oregon Trail, which passed directly through traditional Modoc lands.

 The Modoc chose to live peacefully with the farming and ranching newcomers, often working for them and trading for livestock and other necessities.
 The flow of non-Indians into their ancestral homelands had an enormous effect on the culture of the Modoc people.
 They embraced many of the settler’s ways, and eventually began to wear clothing patterned after non-Indians with whom they socialized in the town of Yreka, California.
 Even the names of the Modoc changed and they became known to their own people by the names given to them by the white man.
 Keintpoos became Captain Jack, while others became known to history as Scar-faced Charley, Steamboat Frank, Bogus Charley, Shack Nasty Jim, Long Jim, Curly-headed Doctor, and Hooker Jim.